finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 validate_with_metadata = True # bool | Should the table be validated against the users' view of Sys.Field to fill in DataTypes, etc.? (optional) (default to True)

     try:
-        # [EXPERIMENTAL] PutSqlToQueryDesign: Generates a SQL-design object from SQL string, if possible.
+        # [EXPERIMENTAL] PutSqlToQueryDesign: Makes a SQL-design object from SQL if possible
         api_response = api_instance.put_sql_to_query_design(body, validate_with_metadata=validate_with_metadata)
         pprint(api_response)
     except ApiException as e: